PROPERTY IN GENERAL

 (3) The commission may permit a person registered with the commission whose conduct or actions may be under investigation to waive formal proceedings and enter into a consent proceeding whereby orders, rules or letters of censure or warning, whether formal or informal, may be entered against said person.

-(4) Except as otherwise provided in this chapter, all proceedings under this chapter shall be in accordance with chapter 52, title 67, Idaho Code, and IDAPA 33.01.02, rules of practice and procedure of the Idaho real estate commission governing contested cases.
+(4) Except as otherwise provided in this chapter, all proceedings under this chapter shall be in accordance with chapter 52, title 67, Idaho Code.